Cast Iron Seasoning

 Ever see those photos online of vintage cast iron pieces, and they have a beautiful, even, satiny black color?
 They're not painted.
 But, are they really in such great condition?
 Maybe.
 Or is there a trick to getting them to look like that?
 The answer is yes.

 If you are restoring cast iron for collectible purposes only and will not be cooking with your pieces, you may only want apply a rust preventative coating.
 For this, we can use mineral oil, which has several benefits.

 With mineral oil, the oven time and temperature required are much shorter and lower.
 After cleaning to your satisfaction, dry and heat the piece in the oven as usual to 200°F. Then, crank the oven up to 300°F.

-As an alternative step, next raise the oven temp slowly up to 500°F, in 75 or 80 degree increments.
-This actually helps darken the iron.
+As an alternative step, before applying any mineral oil, raise the oven temp slowly up to 500°F, in 75 or 80 degree increments.
+This actually helps darken the iron, and some collectors even do this step on pieces they intend to use.
 Then, lower the oven temp back to 300°F, cracking the oven door open a bit to help the temperature drop.

 Once the oven temp has reached, or, alternately, dropped to 300, remove and rub the hot iron all over with a thin application of food grade mineral oil, the stuff marked "USP" you can buy at the drug store.
 Then wipe off the excess, just as you would if you were seasoning with a cooking fat.
 Return the piece to the oven for a bit, then turn it off and allow to cool.